Dongre Maharaj: Lifesketch

 Dongreji Maharaj was a passionate orator and Bhagavat Katha narrator.
 He studied at the Sannyas Ashram in Ahmedabad and Kashi and practiced Karmakand for some time.
 After that, he first narrated Bhagavat Katha at Saryu Temple, Ahmedabad.

 He used to narrate the incidents from the divine text Srimad Bhagwatam in a pleasing manner.
 He was born and brought up in Gujarat.
-Through his divine lectures, lot of people used to change their bad habits.
-Youngsters of those ear ,after hearing his religious lectures were highly influenced and followed righteous path in life.
+Through his divine lectures, lots of people used to change their bad habits.
+Youngsters, after hearing his religious lectures were highly influenced and followed righteous path in life.

 Sri Dongreji Maharaj also penned poems and used to sing in praise of Lord Krishna in the temples at Gujarat.
 He was an ardent devotee of Lord Krishna.

 Apart from performing divine lectures, Dongreji Maharaj also used to visit the popular temples, and worship the divine deities.
 He had performed meditation on Lord Krishna and through that, he got great spiritual powers.